 When to Worry About Irregular Periods

-Those with fibroids and heavy, irregular periods may experience bleeding that lasts for longer than eight days, with more than two to three days of heavy bleeding at the outset.
+Those with fibroids and heavy, irregular periods may experience bleeding that lasts longer than eight days, with more than two to three days of heavy bleeding at the outset.
 In addition to blood clots in your flow, fibroids can cause spotting in between periods.

 It’s important to track the length and heaviness of your period, along with other related symptoms.
 If something changes from your typical bleeding, you should consult a physician immediately.
-Keep reading to learn more about reasons for irregular periods and why fibroids cause heavy bleeding.
+Keep reading to learn more about the reasons for irregular periods and why fibroids cause heavy bleeding.

 Why Do Fibroids Cause Heavy Bleeding and Irregular Periods?

-If you have fibroids, you may be wondering, Why is my period irregular?
+If you have fibroids, you may be wondering, why is my period irregular?
 Unfortunately, the answer to this question is not entirely understood.
 However, here’s what we do know.
 Because fibroids are connected to your uterine lining, the pressure of the fibroid(s) against the uterine wall can cause the endometrial tissue to bleed more than it normally would.

 At the time of your menstrual period, the uterine lining sheds and the uterus has two basic mechanisms to stop itself from bleeding.
 The first is the normal blood-clotting mechanism that works throughout the body by forming plugs within the blood vessels.
 Because the uterus is a muscle, it also has the unique ability to contract the bleeding vessels of the uterus.
 These contractions are what you may experience as menstrual cramps.